 within 1 hour.
 Keep the sample at body temperature and out of direct sunlight.

-You may feel some pressure
+For the woman: you may feel some pressure

 the vagina and the cervix.
-The speculum may be plastic or metal and may be
+The speculum may be

 warmed with water or lubricated with a vaginal lubricant (such as K-Y Jelly).